microsoft/libHttpClient/README.md

 ## Behavior control

 * On UWP, XDK ERA, iOS, and Android, HCHttpCallPerform() will call native platform APIs
-* Optionally call HCGlobalSetHttpCallPerformFunction() to create do your own HTTP handling using HCHttpCallRequestGet*(), HCHttpCallResponseSet*(), and HCSettingsGet*()
+* Optionally call HCGlobalSetHttpCallPerformFunction() to do your own HTTP handling using HCHttpCallRequestGet*(), HCHttpCallResponseSet*(), and HCSettingsGet*()
 * See sample CustomHttpImplWithCurl how to use this callback plus Curl https://github.com/curl/curl to make an HTTP implementation using Curl.

 ## TODO

-Big things that still need to be done in rough priorty order:
+Big things that still need to be done in rough priority order:

 * [Done] Prototype XSAPI on top of libHttpClient HTTP stack
 * [Done] Switch to libHttpClient's task API in https://github.com/Microsoft/xbox-live-unity-plugin/tree/libHttpClient